bit-twit/fileparser/README.md

 File where it writes the result will be also located in the same folder.

 Deliverables: source code, input files, output files.
 May be on a git hub location, a zip file or whatever is fine for you.

+# RUN

+* generate test files with org.bittwit.fileparser.generator.TestGenerator.main
+    * currently this works from an IDE
+    * you can tune org.bittwit.fileparser.generator.TestGenerator.INTEGER_LIMIT to create different size files
+* use Makefile targets to run tests

+    ```
+    make build
+    ```